-Changes in employer or employee contributions can have a significant effect on the funded status of a defined benefit plan and stable but consistently inadequate contributions are very detrimental.
+Changes in employer or employee contributions can have a significant effect on the funded status of a defined benefit plan.
+Specifically, stable but consistently inadequate contributions are very detrimental.

-Employee contributions are typically fixed at a certain percentage of pay (around 9% for the funds included in this report-see page 44).
+Employee contributions are typically fixed at a certain percentage of pay (around 9% for the funds included in this report-see page 46).
 Employer contributions may be tied to an actuarial estimate of what is needed or may be a fixed rate.
-As described on page 46, the employer contributions to the Teachers and CTA pension funds are actuarially-related but the other eight p.
-69 and County Employees' and Officers' Annuity and Benefit Fund of Cook County, Actuarial Valuation as of December 31, 2004, pp. 7-8.
+As described on page 47, the employer contributions to the Teachers' and CTA pension funds are actuarially-related, but the other eight local funds in this report all have fixed contribution rates based on the employee contributions two years prior.